oracle/graaljs/docs/user/JavaScriptCompatibility.md

 assertEquals('class java.lang.Object[]', String(javaArray.getClass()));
 ```

-The conversion methods as defined by ECMAScript (e.g., `ToString` and `ToDouble`) are executed when a JavaScript value has to be converted to a Java type.
+The conversion methods as defined by ECMAScript (for example, `ToString` and `ToDouble`) are executed when a JavaScript value has to be converted to a Java type.
 Lossy conversion is disallowed and results in a `TypeError`.

 #### `Java.isJavaObject(obj)`